 Graduate Degree Completion

-The MAE degree is finished out with the Master of Arts in Leadership research methods course, one Master of Arts in Leadership elective, an education-focused and based final project, and electives, as required, to reach a total of 10-11 courses or 30-33 graduate semester credits.
+The MAE degree is finished with a series of courses including a Master of Arts in Leadership research methods course, one Master of Arts in Leadership elective, an education-focused and based final project, and electives, as required, to reach a total of 10-11 courses or 30-33 graduate semester credits.
 The total number of graduate semester credits needed depends on your choice of final project.

 Interested in more information?